danbev/learning-openssl/notes/elliptic-curve.md

 T = P + P + ... + P      = dP
 ```
 Now the DL problem is about finding the value of `d`, the number of times we
-did P + P to get to T. So we would know `P` and `T` and want to find out how
+did `P + P` to get to `T`.
+So we would know `P` and `T` and want to find out how
-many times P was added to get to T.
+many times `P` was added to get to `T`.
-T is the public key in crypto, and d, the number of jumps, group operations, on
+`T` is the public key in crypto, and `d`, the number of jumps, group operations,
-the curve is the private key.
+on the curve is the private key.
 ```text
 P = (5, 1)                  primitive element/generator
 T = (16, 4) = d * P         there exists an integer d that produces (16, 4)
   = (16, 4) = d(5, 1)       d = ?
 ```
-In this case d is 13 but that was by looking at the table above in this doc:
+In this case `d` is 13 but that was by looking at the table above in this doc:
 ```text
 13P = (16, 4)
 ```
-So the private key, d is just a simple integer which is the number of
+So the private key, `d` is just a simple integer which is the number of
 hops/jumps/group operations.
-This is true for all DL problems regardles of the
+This is true for all DL problems regardless of the
 group used.
-In contrast T, the public key, is a point on the curve
+In contrast `T`, the public key, is a point on the curve
-(group element) and in general for any DL T is the type of the group element
+(group element) and in general for any DL `T` is the type of the group element
 type.

 The number of elements in the group is called the cardinality/order of the